rizinorg/capstone-autosync-sail/README.md

-This is the repo of the generator tool riscv_disasm_from_sail, a tool that ingests the https://github.com/riscv/sail-riscv executable model of the RISCV instruction set and generates most of a disassembler for the architecture.
+This is the repo of the generator tool capstone-autosync-sail, a tool that ingests the https://github.com/riscv/sail-riscv executable model of the RISCV instruction set and generates most of a disassembler for the architecture.

 # What is Sail ?